Students get creative in ways to stand out when looking ahead to college

-"I was going to go to NYU and study musical theatre over the summer and do like a program.
+"I was going to go to NYU and study musical theater over the summer and do like a program.
 Couldn't do that," said Grove.

-"I'm seeing a lot of really innovative things from students that are really inspiring," said Kirsten Hanson-Press, Counselor, CollegeWise.
+"I'm seeing a lot of really innovative things from students that are really inspiring," said Kirsten Hanson-Press, a counselor at CollegeWise.

 Hanson-Press says this is the time for students to get creative and come up with their own experiences.